 Health Games Research is directed by Debra Lieberman, Ph.D., communication researcher, University of California, Santa Barbara.
 More information is available at www.healthgamesresearch.org.

-Interested in staying up-to-date with the Pioneer Portfolio?
-Sign up for e-mail alerts or bookmark the team's blog, Pioneering Ideas.
+Interested in staying up-to-date with RWJF?
+Sign up for e-mail alerts or bookmark the Pioneering Ideas blog.